synaptic-cl/django-postgres-docker-compose/README.md

 ## django-admin example

-The branch admin_example has a example app in django-admin.
+The branch admin_example has an example app in django-admin.

 You can learn how the app was made with the commits.